MSKose/django-notes/Third Party Apps/dj-rest-auth.md

             'email'
         )

-class CustomTokenSerializer(TokenSerializer): # we will be adding username and email thus the UserSerializer
+class CustomTokenSerializer(TokenSerializer): # we want to add username and email; thus, we're adding the UserSerializer
     user = UserSerializer(read_only=True)

     class Meta(TokenSerializer.Meta):